ISSUIUC/ISS-PCB/HOW-TO.md

 - For USB_POWER we use: .5 mm for trace width

 However, these trace widths aren't computed thoroughly and there isn't a convention for how big they should be.
-The trace width should be sized proportionally to it's voltage.
+The trace width should be sized proportionally to it's voltage based on the reference point given up above.

 ### **RF Circuitry**